HazemAbdesamed/Crime-Analysis-SFPD/README.md

 In this step, the data is fetched from the API provided by the SFPD that contains information about the incidents from 2018 to present, the dataset is updated every day.

-The goal is to retrieve only yesterday's data; However, if we used the API endpoint provided https://data.sfgov.org/resource/wg3w-h783.csv, it will load 5000 random rows from the dataset.
+The goal is to retrieve only yesterday's data; however, if we used the API endpoint provided https://data.sfgov.org/resource/wg3w-h783.csv, it will load 5000 random rows from the dataset.
 Fortunately, the API provides different ways to query the dataset using filters and [SoQL Queries](https://dev.socrata.com/docs/queries/ "click for more details on it").
 Therefore, it is possible to get only yesterday's data.
-Then, data is inserted to a staging table *crimes*.
+Then, data is inserted into a staging table *crimes*.

 The task code can be found in [get data from api file](https://github.com/HazemAbdesamed/Crime-Analysis-SFDP/blob/main/dags/functions/get_data_from_api.py).